-The term “narcissistic Supply” defines the admiration that narcissists need to keep their self-esteem intact, and this concept was first introduced to the field of psychoanalytic theory by Otto Fenichel in 1938.
-Narcissists need to take this supply of approval from the people in their environment, so that their false face can survive.
+The term “narcissistic supply” defines the admiration that narcissists need to keep their self-esteem intact, and this concept was first introduced to the field of psychoanalytic theory by Otto Fenichel in 1938.
+Narcissists need to take this supply of approval from the people in their environment so that their false faces can survive.

 Methods for obtaining supply

-Covert narcissists crave admiration and importance, and lack empathy, but are less “obvious.”
+Covert narcissists crave admiration and importance and lack empathy but are less “obvious.”
 They are harder to spot as a narcissist.
 They get their supply mainly from being rescued or emotionally care-taken, especially by their children.
 Taking care of a covert narcissist’s needs will be number one on their priority list.
-If you question them, they’ll assume you’re challenging them, and will become defensive, maybe violent.
+If you question them, they’ll assume you’re challenging them and will become defensive, maybe violent.
 Narcissists don’t respect your boundaries or your privacy.
-For example, a narcissist mother would be totally at ease going into her children’s personal space, looking in purses, reading journals, listening to phone conversations, reading private mail and documents, and sharing their personal and private information with others.
-(Because of this, they’d feel a sense of shame in multiple areas, but won’t realize that these behaviors are it’s source.)
+For example, a narcissistic mother would be totally at ease going into her children’s personal space, looking in purses, reading journals, listening to phone conversations, reading private mail and documents, and sharing their personal and private information with others.
+(Because of this, they’d feel a sense of shame in multiple areas but won’t realize that these behaviors are its source.)

 A narcissist likes knowing we are hurt when they use the “silent treatment” to actively ignore us. this is a form of power and control.
 Our pain demonstrates that they are so powerful that they can devastate us whenever they choose.
 Our pain is their narcissistic supply.